mikeizbicki/ucr-cs100/textbook/map/README.md

 # Using Maps from the standard template library

-In this guide you will learn about maps and several ways to implement them.
+In this guide you will learn about maps and how to implement them.

 ##  What is a Map and how do they work?